 The Williamson Art Gallery and Museum (CH43 4UE)

-There will be a special launch at 11am where the public will have a chance to meet our artists in residence and some of the participants, with prototypes of the merchandise.
+There was a special launch at 11am where the public had a chance to meet our artists in residence and some of the participants, with prototypes of the merchandise.

 - Friday 7 December to Friday 21 December 2018